neg4n/next-hcaptcha/README.md

   // Requests optimization are simple static checks if some
   // properties from the payload exist and if they are not empty.
   skipCaptchaRequestsOptimization: false,
+  // Error display mode.
+If set to 'message', it will show error's descriptions
+  // from https://docs.hcaptcha.com/#siteverify-error-codes-table.
+If set to 'code' it will
+  // show the error code instead.
+  errorDisplayMode: 'message',
   // Env vars names object.
 Key is type of env var and value is your custom name.
   // Value can be any string as long as it matches your .env* file.
   envVarNames: { secret: 'HCAPTCHA_SECRET' },